telekom/LibNbiot/README.md

     make

-This creates the `c-example\bin` and `cpp-example' directories which contain the example executables.
+This creates the `c-example\bin` and `cpp-example\bin' directories which contain the example executables.

 ### Running the example